Doctor SpinThe PR BlogInternal CommunicationsThe Sword of Certainty: Information is Power

 Certainty is a sword of power to yield.
 Share your certainty, and you’ll create a stable organisation.
 Keep the information to yourself; the psychological weight of uncertainty will push your organisation’s results down.

-The concept of “information asymmetry” is a psychological effect where one party in a transaction or situation has more or better information than the other.
-This is a crucial concept in economics and game theory.
+Information asymmetry is a psychological effect in which one party has more or better information than the other in a transaction or situation.
+It is a crucial concept in economics and game theory.

 In economic terms, information asymmetry was extensively explored by George Akerlof, Michael Spence, and Joseph E. Stiglitz, who won the Nobel Prize in Economics in 2001 for analysing markets with asymmetric information.
 While their work is primarily in economics, the principles broadly apply to situations where unequal information distribution affects decision-making.
 3Information asymmetry.
 (2023, December 11).
 In Wikipedia. https://en.wikipedia.org/wiki/Information_asymmetry